- SUSTAINABLE INFRASTRUCTURE: WATER, ENERGY, TRANSPORT

-The priority areas of Nepalese-German cooperation are:
+The priority areas of Nepali-German cooperation are:

-- sustainable economic development and trade
+- sustainable economic development

-- renewable energies and energy efficiency
+- renewable energy and energy efficiency; and

 On behalf of the German government, GIZ supports Local governments through Capacity Development Support to Governance (CDSG) Programme for implementing reforms, and the Civil Peace Service supports peace building initiatives.